chaitanya-mwa/dockercompose/README.md

 ```

 NOTES
-  if you get an error
-    php_network_getaddresses: getaddrinfo failed: Name or service not known Array in /home/http/fullertreacymoney.com/www/public/system/vendors/Zend/Session.php, line 482
-  this is because at start the hostname of MEMCACHED_SERVER_second cannot resolve.
-Either commens out the var in env file make sure it resolves by starting the second server as well.
+  currently only the first server runs cron jobs so if it is down than the cron jobs need be started on the second server
   if the second_mariadb doesn't start delete .sst and sst_in_progress files
   when adding new node it might refuse to start if the master is in recover state. on master run RESET MASTER ; and then start the node to be added. alternatevly try specifing the run command as : mysqld --tc-heuristic-recover=commit